-3,553 jobs created

-Somo's businesses

-of businesses funded are female led

-social entrepreneurs trained

-Business testimonials

-"The loan allowed us to serve a greater number of clients in our space as well as tap into online marketplaces like Bolt, Glovo and Jumia foods."
+Business testimonials Maples Oven: With Optimizer Foundation's Ioan Margaret, founder of Maples, a restaurant and catering business, was able to grow her kitchen and outdoor seating area.
+"The Ioan allowed us to serve a greater number of clients in our space as well as tap into online marketplaces like Bolt, Glovo and Jumia foods."
 Maples has now served over 2,000 clients.

-Moya Shoes: With Optimizer Foundation's Ioan Shadrack, founder of Moya, a shoe business using waste materials to make fashionable footwear, was able to invest in raw materials needed to develop partnerships with 3 schools to produce their uniform shoes.

-"These contracts have allowed us to directly employ 6 people and
+Moya Shoes: With Optimizer Foundation's loan Shadrack, founder of Moya, a shoe business using waste materials to make fashionable footwear, was able to invest in raw materials needed to develop partnerships with 3 schools to produce their uniform shoes.
+"These contracts have allowed us to directly employ 6 people and sell over 3,000 pairs of shoes."

-Impact metrics are cumulative, since the company's inception

-Climate action

-Climate change is one of the biggest challenges yet faced by humankind with global consequences necessitating collective action.
-Whilst Africa accounts for only 3.8% of global emissions, the continent will be amongst the hardest hit by the effects of our changing climate.
+Climate action Climate change is one of the biggest challenges yet faced by humankind with global consequences necessitating collective action.
+Whilst Africa accounts for only 2-3% of global emissions, the continent will be amongst the hardest hit by the effects of our changing climate.
 This is coupled with lower resilience and inadequate funding for mitigation and adaptation.
 As an impact investor, focusing on the future and prosperity of young people, we have expanded our sector focus to include business models that address mitigation of and adaptation to climate change.
 We are yet to close any investments within this sector but continue to learn and shape our investment thesis as we source for innovative businesses in the space.
-Some insights on the sector:

-1. Africa financing gap

-At the 2009 UN Climate Summit in Copenhagen, rich countries pledged to provide developing countries with US\$100bn annually to facilitate the implementation of mitigation and adaptation efforts.
+Some insights on the sector: 1.
+Africa financing gap At the 2009 UN Climate Summit in Copenhagen, rich countries pledged to provide developing countries with US\$100bn annually to facilitate the implementation of mitigation and adaptation efforts.
 This funding was in recognition of inequalities in emissions contribution.
-As of 2019, the funding continues to fall short, and Africa has received only 26% of the intended funding24.
+As of 2019, the funding continues to fall short, and Africa has received only 26% of the intended funding.
 Further, about 75% of the international public finance has been in the form of non-concessional loans and other non-grant instruments increasing the debt burden in African countries.

-2. Mitigation-adaptation disparity

-SSA is the region most vulnerable to climate change, with an annual economic damage of US\$520mn since the turn of the century.
-SSA accounts for a third of the droughts and has the fastest growing frequency of storms and floods25.
-According to the UN Environment Program ("UNEP"26), Africa requires approximately US\$35bn per year leading to 2050 to maintain the warming limit at less than 2°C above pre-industrial temperatures.
+2. Mitigation-adaptation disparity SSA is the region most vulnerable to climate change, with an annual economic damage of US\$520mn since the turn of the century.
+SSA accounts for a third of the droughts and has the fastest growing frequency of storms and floods.
+According to the UN Environment Program ("UNEP"), Africa requires approximately US\$35bn per year leading to 2050 to maintain the warming limit at less than 2°C above pre-industrial temperatures.
 In Kenya, the economic cost of climate change is estimated at 2%-2.8% of GDP annually.
-In line with regional trends, adaptation measures in Kenya only received 11.7% of climate finance highlighting the funding gap between mitigation and adaptation27.
+In line with regional trends, adaptation measures in Kenya only received 11.7% of climate finance highlighting the funding gap between mitigation and adaptation.
 Further, within the mitigation sector, Kenya's climate financing has been disproportionately channelled to renewable energy projects (99.7% of total foreign private sector funding).
 This has resulted in the underfunding of other key sectors including water and waste management, transport, forestry, land use and disaster risk management.
 The funding gap in adaptation efforts persists with limited private sector investment.
 Some of the reasons behind this include difficulties in monetizing such business models, high capital expenditure requirements and lack of climate risk awareness.

-US\$520mn

-annual cost of economic damage from climate change since the turn of the century in SSA
+US\$520mn annual cost of economic damage from climate change since the turn of the century in SSA

-2% -2.8%

-proportion of Kenya's

-GDP that equates to

-the country's annual

-economic cost of
+2%-2.8% proportion of Kenya's GDP that equates to the country's annual economic cost of climate change

-climate change